 Write down the pros and cons.
 Pros: things done well.
 Cons: the opposite.

-Happy with what you see?
+Are you happy with what you see?
 Keep doing whatever you’re doing.

-Is the answer “No”?
+Is the answer “no”?

-It’s time to fire your old self and employ a new one starting with this.
+It’s time to fire your old self and employ a new one, starting with this.

 You Might Also Enjoy…